 Singapore Zoo, River Safari and Night Safari (One Full Day)

 Whether you are in Singapore for a small or a long trip, you can not simply miss the Singapore Zoo.
 Starting from Tree Kangaroos to African painted dog, Mouse deers to Komodo dragons – there are a wide variety of animals from different parts of the world that you can see here.
-The best part of the zoo is the animals are kept is very large enclosures and a lot of information is provided about them including their habitat, behaviour and food habits.
+The best part of the zoo is that the animals are kept is very large enclosures and a lot of information is provided about them.

-Adjacent to the Zoo is the River Safari which has a large collection of sea creatures including many colourful fishes, different varieties of turtles, electric eels, sea otters and the giant sea cows etc. Apart from this, the River Safari also houses two Giant Pandas and a Red panda which are major attractions among tourists.
+Adjacent to the Zoo is the River Safari which has a large collection of varied sea creatures.
+Colourful fishes, different varieties of turtles, electric eels and the giant sea cows are a few to name among others.
+The River Safari also houses two Giant Pandas and a Red panda which are major attractions among tourists.

-As evening approaches, hop over to the Night Safari side and enjoy close encounters with the nocturnal animals through a 40 minute tram ride (equipped with audio guide).
+As evening approaches, hop over to the Night Safari side.
+It is here that you can enjoy close encounters with the nocturnal animals through a 40 minute tram ride (equipped with audio guide).

 Try to cover the zoo and both safaris on a single day as the ticket fee is comparatively lower when taken as a combo.